 A year after Legend, Tomb Raider made a bit of a return to its roots with the 2007 remake of the first game titled Tomb Raider: Anniversary.
 It was rebuilt from scratch using the new engine that was introduced with Tomb Raider: Legend.

 But while it handled more or less the same as Legend, Anniversary took a step back from the flashiness and bombast that defined Legend and provided a more “old school” puzzle-oriented Tomb Raider experience, and it did so masterfully.

-Sadly, despite being a high-quality remake that received a lot of deserved praise from critics, it remained the worst-selling Tomb Raider game to date, which is probably partly due to the more demanding puzzles and how different it was from Legend.
+Sadly, despite being a high-quality remake that received a lot of praise from critics, it remained the worst-selling Tomb Raider game to date, which is probably partly due to the more challenging puzzles and how different it was from Legend.

 Tomb Raider: Underworld

 Platforms: Microsoft Windows, Sony PlayStation 2, Sony PlayStation 3, Xbox 360, Wii, Nintendo DS, Nokia N-Gage 2.0, macOS

 Tomb Raider: Underworld came out in 2008, and with it, Crystal Dynamics concluded the story started in Tomb Raider: Legend.
 However, Underworld was a bit of a mixed bag.